simaxme/java.nvim/README.md

 A neovim plugin to move and rename java files.

 ## Introduction
 I am a Java developer and am loving to use neovim.
 Nevertheless, refactoring was the thing that always brought me back to JetBrains IDEs.
-Although [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) is existing, which was able to simply rename symbols, file renames were never possible with it.
+Although [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) is existing, which is able to simply rename symbols, file renames were never possible with it.
 For instance, tsserver-LSP has this feature.
 Because I really wanted to use neovim as my dailydriver and file-renames are essential, I have written this plugin.

 ## Dependencies
 - [ripgrep](https://github.com/BurntSushi/ripgrep)